santifiorino/tesis-de-licenciatura/dataset_creator/readme.md

 python3 render_songs.py <number_of_songs>
 ```

-#### TODO
-- in the 'for each section' loop:
-    - if X% of the full audio is silence, don't save it

 ### Step 2: Generate prompts

 1. Download [ollama](https://ollama.com/) and Llama 3.1

+#### TODO
+- Song rendering
+    - in the 'for each section' loop, if X% of the full audio is silence, don't save it
+- GUI
+    - delete song button
+    - prev/next page